hpclab/quickrank/README.md

 ### Optimization

 QuickRank introduces the concept of optimizers, i.e., algorithms than are executed before or after the training phase is executed.
-An optimizer could *"work"* either on the dataset or on the model, depending from its definition.
+An optimizer could process either the dataset or the model, depending from its definition.
 Currently in QuickRank there is a single optimizer which acts in post learning by pruning an ensamble model, improving consequently its efficiency, without hindering its effectiveness.

 The optimizer can be executed in pipeline with the training phase by setting the corresponding options, or as a standalone process which works on an previously trained model (or dataset).